codetot-tech/wp-devops/README.md

 # WordPress Maintenance Bash Script

+Are you tired of manually running boring WordPress maintenance tasks?
+Do you want to ensure you're performing these tasks correctly and consistently?
+Then look no further than the `wp-devops`!
+This bash script simplifies and automates your WordPress maintenance routine, leveraging the power of WP-CLI and the control of Git.

 ## On this repository

 - `scripts/maintenance.sh` - a main script
 - `.htaccess` - the sample rule to set 401 when accessing folder /scripts/

+## Requirements

+- Shared Hosting or VPS with Terminal (SSH) and Git support.
+- WP-CLI

 ## Installation